BlenderCN/BlenderPython/bmesh_ops_primitives.md

 Currently bpy docs lists the above primitives, but search the docs with `bmesh.ops.create` for the full list of primitives and their parameter lists.

-To create a uv sphere without `bpy.ops`:
+To create a uv sphere without `bmesh.ops`:
 ```python
 import bpy
 import bmesh